Widespread across Britain, more frequently recorded in south (Musgrove, 2023).

 Distribution: England, Scotland, Wales, Ireland

-Flight period: Bivoltine, May to June and July to August
+Flight period: At least bivoltine, May to June and July to August

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London